adamjamesreid/gurdon-bioinformatics/docs/bioinf_cluster.md

 #### Where is my sequencing data?

-Sequencing data is now stored in the Sequencing folder of your group's RFS project and mounted on the cluster: `Sequencing`
+Sequencing data is now stored in the Sequencing folder of your group's RFS project and mounted on the cluster: `/mnt/beegfs/Sequencing`

 For samples sequenced at CI, data is automatically downloaded to: